article / Global politics

 (II) Core Criticism: Harsh Accusations at the Civilizational Level

-The most alarming part of the report for Europe is its critique of Europe's "civilizational identity."
-The report accuses Europe of **"losing its European character,"** implying an underlying tendency to stoke fears about immigration.
-It also insists on an "idealized old-world Europe" perspective—a view that think tank scholars have described as "questionable."
+The most alarming part of the report for Europe is its critique of the characteristics of European civilization.
+The report accuses Europe of **losing its European identity**, implying a tendency to incite fear of immigration and adhering to an idealized, old-world view of Europe—a perspective that think tank scholars have deemed questionable.

-The report clearly lists Europe's so-called "crisis list," including: transnational institutions such as the EU eroding political freedoms and national sovereignty; immigration policies sparking conflicts; the existence of freedom of speech censorship and suppression of political opposition; a sharp decline in birth rates; and the loss of national identity and confidence.
-The report warns that if these trends continue, the European continent will become unrecognizable within 20 years.
-The report clearly lists Europe's so-called "crisis list," including: transnational institutions such as the EU eroding political freedoms and national sovereignty; immigration policies sparking conflicts; the existence of freedom of speech censorship and suppression of political opposition; a sharp decline in birth rates; and the loss of national identity and confidence.
+The report clearly lists what Europe refers to as its crisis inventory, including: transnational institutions such as the EU eroding political freedoms and national sovereignty; immigration policies sparking conflicts; instances of free speech censorship and suppression of political opposition; a sharp decline in birth rates; and a loss of national identity and confidence.
 The report warns that if these trends continue, the European continent will become unrecognizable within 20 years.

 (3) U.S. Objectives Toward Europe and Think Tank Responses

-The U.S. objective toward Europe is not to weaken it, but to "help Europe correct its current trajectory," building a strong Europe to assist the United States in global competition and jointly prevent any adversary from dominating Europe.
-More extremely, the report suggests that in the future, some NATO countries may shift to having predominantly non-European populations, which would pose unresolved questions regarding their NATO identity and alliance relations with the United States (related expressions have been jokingly referred to as "France-stan" and "Germany-stan").
-The U.S. objective toward Europe is not to weaken it, but to "help Europe correct its current trajectory," building a strong Europe to assist the United States in global competition and jointly prevent any adversary from dominating Europe.
-More extremely, the report suggests that in the future, some NATO countries may shift to having predominantly non-European populations, which would pose unresolved questions regarding their NATO identity and alliance relations with the United States (related expressions have been jokingly referred to as "France-stan" and "Germany-stan").
+The objective of the United States toward Europe is not to weaken it, but to help Europe correct its current trajectory, building a strong Europe to assist the U.S. in global competition and jointly prevent any adversary from dominating Europe.
+More extremely, the report suggests that in the future, some NATO countries may become predominantly non-European in population, which would pose unresolved questions about their NATO identity and alliance relations with the United States (related expressions have been jokingly referred to as France-stan and Germany-stan).

 III.
 Policy towards China: Continuation of Confrontation and the Layout of the "Axis of Resistance"